CenterEdge/shawarma-webhook/README.md

 The example contains two different sidecar definitions `shawarma` and `shawarma-withtoken`.
 The default is `shawarma`, but `shawarma-withtoken` is used if the `SHAWARMA_SERVICE_ACCT_NAME` OR `SHAWARMA_SECRET_TOKEN_NAME` environment variables (or equivalent command line arguments) are used to provide legacy API authentication via a `Secret`.

+If the configuration file is mounted from a `ConfigMap` it will be monitored for changes.
+When changes are detected, the new configuration will be used for any newly created pods going forward.
+This allows the configuration to be changed without the need to restart the webhook deployment.
+An example is available at [webhook-deployment-custom.yaml](./tests/webhook-deployment-custom.yaml).